Are Michigan Casinos Currently Open?

 |MGM Grand Detroit||August 5|

 Tribal Casino Reopenings In Michigan

-The majority of casinos in Michigan are tribal-run, 26 in all, and are owned and operated by 12 different federally-recognized Native American tribes.
-Tribal casinos are not bound to follow the same closure requirements as their state-licensed counterparts, which is how they’re already slated to resume operations.
+The majority of casinos in Michigan are tribal-run, 23 in all, and are owned and operated by 12 different federally-recognized Native American tribes.
+Tribal casinos are not bound to follow the same closure requirements as their state-licensed counterparts.

 |Bay Mills Resort & Casino, Brimley||Opened June 12|